 Salaried Graduate Apprenticeship

 The school will also pay your tuition fees.
-Anyone can apply for the school direct salaried route as the three year’s work experience has been removed as a requirement, but you should be aware that competition is fierce due to a smaller number of schools offering salaried places.
-Several of our schools do, however, offer salaried places each year.
+Anyone can apply for the salaried apprenticeship route as the three year’s work experience has been removed as a requirement, but you should be aware that competition is fierce due to a smaller number of schools offering salaried places.
+Several of our schools do, however, offer salaried apprenticeship places each year.
 All are keen to find high quality trainees and invest in your school direct training with the promise of a job in the school at the end of the training if an appropriate position becomes available.> READ ON

 For Primary and EYFS trainees